rameshraj0388-cloud/ATM_Security_helmate_detection/README.md

 ---

-## 🙏 Acknowledgements
+## 🙏 Special Recognition & Thanks

-A special thanks to our instructor **Gangan Puri** for his continuous guidance, support, and mentorship throughout this project.
-We are also incredibly grateful to him for providing the specialized helmet detection dataset used to train our core YOLOv8 model.
+We express our deepest gratitude to our instructor, Gangan Puri, for his continuous guidance, invaluable mentorship, and unwavering support throughout the development of this project.

+We are especially grateful for his generosity in providing the specialized helmet detection dataset used to train our core YOLOv8 model.
+His practical approach to teaching has truly bridged the gap between theory and real-world application.

-*"Thank you for making Computer Vision approachable and practical for us."*
+*"Thank you for making Computer Vision approachable, engaging, and practical for us."*

 ---